How To Make a Haunted Cookie House for Halloween

 When it comes to my favorite holiday traditions, building a gingerbread house with my two kiddos is chief among them.
 But as they get older and our schedules get busier, I find making time to bake and decorate a cookie house at Christmas to be harder and harder.
-I have a genius friend who decorates sugar cookies and sends them as Valentines in February instead of doing them during all the hubbub of the regular holiday season.

 Make a Haunted Cookie House for Halloween!

 - This makes a double batch of chocolate roll-out cookie dough, which will pretty much max out the bowl of a standard stand mixer and leave you with zero extra dough.
-Feel free to make a single extra batch of the cookies as extra — they're that good.
+Feel free to make a another single batch of the cookies as extra — they’re that good.

 - The icing here is based on our egg-white powder icing with slightly less water.
 Egg white-based icing dries faster and is ideal for a cookie house project.